 Your employer may make matching contributions which can add money to your 401(k) account.
 They can do this by matching a portion of your contributions.
 It is like free money.

 How it works

-Let’s say you earn $50,000 a year and your employer matches 50% of your contribution up to 6% of your income.
+Say you earn $50,000 a year and your employer matches 50% of your contribution up to 6% of your income.
 If you contribute 6% of your salary ($3,000), your employer will kick in $1,500 more.
 That $1,500 is basically free money being added to your retirement.
 So contributing at least enough to get the company match is a great way to boost your assets without even “trying.”

 Your employer may require you to be in the plan for a certain amount of time to receive 100% of the company match.
-This is known as vesting.
-If you leave the company before you are fully vested, you may not receive the entire company match.
+This is called vesting.
+If you leave the company before you are fully vested, you may receive only a portion, but not the entire company match.

-If you’ve hit your 401(k) contribution limit and would like to save more for retirement, you can invest in an individual retirement account.
-Choose from a Roth IRA (tax-deferred) or traditional IRA (pre-tax).
+If you’ve hit your 401(k) contribution limit and would still like to save more for retirement, you can invest in an individual retirement account.
+Choose from a Roth IRA (tax-deferred) or a traditional IRA (pre-tax).